sensor-dream/APIVOF/guidelines/list-info/b-packs-in-system-fedora-34.md

 <summary>brlapi</summary>

 ```
-Из репозитор : anaconda
+From repo     : anaconda
-Краткое опис : Application Programming Interface for BRLTTY
+Short desc    : Application Programming Interface for BRLTTY
 URL          : http://brltty.app/
-Лицензия     : LGPLv2+
+License      : LGPLv2+
-Описание     : This package provides the run-time support for the Application
+Descript     : This package provides the run-time support for the Application
              : Programming Interface to BRLTTY.
              :
              : Install this package if you have an application which directly accesses